New technology, housekeeping among concerns in hotel strikes

 Workers are also seeking changes to housekeeper workloads, particularly as "green" programs allowing guests to opt out of cleaning services become more popular.
 They're also pushing for job protections for restaurant and bar staff as more hotels shutter those facilities.

-Marriott, a Maryland-based that is the world's largest hotel operator, declined to comment for this story, but has said it's "disappointed" workers have decided to strike.
+Marriott, the world's largest hotel operator, declined to comment for this story, but has said it's "disappointed" workers have decided to strike.

 Marriott workers walked out of hotels across Boston last week, followed by workers in San Francisco, San Diego, Oakland, San Jose, Detroit and Honolulu.
 Some 6,000 workers at 26 hotels in Chicago also went on strike last month, though most have returned to work after reaching new contracts with Marriott, Hilton, Hyatt and other operators.